-Vertical video has won so much Samsung made a concert stage optimized for your phone
+Vertical video has won so much, Samsung made a concert stage optimized for your phone

 “Young people overwhelmingly capture, consume, and share content vertically,” says Iris creative director Henry Scotland.
 “Just this year Selena Gomez, Halsey, Miley Cyrus, Ariana Grande, and Mark Ronson have released vertical promos.”

-Scotland says that this was a one-off experiment, but has zero doubt vertical behavior will continue to influence creativity in entertainment, and more brands should be using their platform to break new ground in this way.
+Scotland says that this was a one-off experiment but has zero doubt vertical behavior will continue to influence creativity in entertainment, and more brands should be using their platform to break new ground in this way.

 “It’s just cool for a brand to be messing with conventions in an area they’re definitely a stakeholder in,” he says.
 “This isn’t a Black Mirror vision of the near future, just a reflection of the creative possibilities ‘vertical’ presents, especially if you use tech and run with human behavior rather than try to amend it.”